wuxiuping1994/PinRism.Lib/README.md

 # PinRism.Lib - A .NET OCR Library powerd by Google Gemini

-`PinRism.Lib` is a lightweight and easy-to-use .NET 8 class library designed for Optical Character Recognition (OCR) by leveraging the power of Google's Gemini API.
+`PinRism.Lib` is a lightweight and easy-to-use .NET 8 class library designed for Optical Character Recognition (OCR) powered by Gemini API.
 It allows you to extract text from images within your .NET applications with minimal setup.

 ## Features